 Starting on July 1, 2021, how will day-to-day operations be handled?

 The day-to-day operation of the school will look very much like it does now.
-The Balots will delegate this responsibility to the principal who will lead the faculty and staff.
-A new board will also be put in place to advise the school.
+The principal, Mrs. Katie Stanley, will lead the faculty and staff.

 Who will be the principal?